pimutils/khal/doc/source/hacking.rst

 for allowing line lengths of up to 100 characters if it improves overall legibility (use your judgement).
-This can be checked by installing and running flake8_ (run with :command:`flake8` from khal's source directory), which will also be run with tox and travisCI, see section above.
+This can be checked by installing and running flake8_ (run with :command:`flake8` from khal's source directory), which will also be run with tox and GitHub Actions, see section above.

 We try to document the parameters functions and methods accept, including their types, and their return values in the `sphinx style`_, though this is currently